 Go off the beaten path and explore a new region of Manitoba.
 Travel over the rolling hills of Notre Dame de Lourdes and take in the stunning fall scenery along the way.
 A popular local haunt, Big Al's Burgers, serves up more than burgers and fries and is a wise stop for lunch or dinner.

-Head 1.6 km south of town to find a family-friendly fall attraction King Korn Maze.
+Head 1.6 km south of town to find King Korn Maze for a classic fall family-friendly experience.
 Make your way through the corn maze or visit later in October to scare yourself silly at a haunt.
 There's a snack shack on site for all your mini-donut cravings.
+Check out our blog to find more corn mazes to explore across Manitoba.

 4. Whiteshell Provincial Park

 Manitoba's gorgeous slice of the Canadian shield is a no-brainer for fall explorations.
-Pick from cozy accommodations like Otter Falls Resort, Inverness Falls Resort and Pinewood resort.
-From there, you’ll have access to all the beauty of Whiteshell Provincial Park including popular hiking trails like the Centennial Trail, McGillvary Falls Trail and Top of the World Trail.
+Pick from cozy accommodations like Otter Falls Resort, Inverness Falls Resort, Barrier Bay Resort and Pinewood Lodge.
+From there, you’ll have access to all the beauty of Whiteshell Provincial Park including popular hiking trails like the Centennial Trail, McGillvary Falls Trail and Top of the World Trail and mountain biking trails like Blue Highway.

 Or, take a guided tour of the Bannock Petroforms, where Knowledge Keeper Diane Maytwayashing will provide an overview of the park and share Indigenous stories and teachings.